room118solutions/branchbot/README.md

 # Options

 - `--app-root` - The app root relative to the project root (default: '.')
-- `--no-db-config-erb` - Normally, the database.yml file is interpreted as an ERB template before parsing as YML.
-This flag disables that behavior and parses it directly as YML.
+- `--db-config-erb` - Interpret database.yml as ERB an template before parsing as YML (default: disabled)

 # Support